paddyroddy/.github/precommit/python/README.md

 # Python pre-commit config

-In a repository that requires [pre-commit](https://pre-commit.com), simply add a file called `.pre-commit-config.yaml` with the following code.
+In a repository that requires [pre-commit](https://pre-commit.com), simply add a file called `.pre-commit-config.yaml` with the following code:

 ```yaml
 repos: